Campus

 Gillespie Hall is always the center of the action!
 You can earn your stripes in the Spencer Student Center playing pong, pool, or Mario Kart.
 Or share quality time with friends.

-Gillespie also is an academic building with English, History and Art classrooms throughout the building.
+Gillespie also is an academic building with History, Psychology and Art classrooms throughout the building, along with the Putnam Art Gallery.

 Slopeside Dormitory